myhro/docs-content/content/reference/login.md

 +++
 title = "Logging in"
-description = "Reference page for the `swarm login` command, which allows you to authenticate with your Giant SWarm credentials." date = "2015-03-19" type = "page" categories = ["Reference", "Swarm CLI Commands"]
+description = "Reference page for the `swarm login` command, which allows you to authenticate with your Giant Swarm credentials." date = "2015-03-19" type = "page" categories = ["Reference", "Swarm CLI Commands"]